Skip to Content

 What Damages Are Available in a Wrongful Death Claim?

-In Florida damages for a wrongful death claim are recoverable by two different parties, the surviving family members of the deceased and the deceased’s estate.
-Damages collectible by surviving family members typically seeks to compensate for abstract losses such as:
+In Florida, damages for a wrongful death claim are recoverable by two different parties: the surviving family members of the deceased and the deceased’s estate.
+Damages collectible by surviving family members typically seek to compensate for abstract losses such as:

-- Loss of financial support, including the income and benefits the deceased would have provided to the family.
+• The loss of financial support, including the income and benefits the deceased would have provided the family.

-- Loss of prospective net accumulations, which refers to the savings and investments the deceased would have accrued over their lifetime.
+• Loss of prospective net accumulations refers to the savings and investments the deceased would have accrued over their lifetime.

-- Punitive Damages: In certain cases where the death resulted from intentional misconduct or gross negligence, punitive damages may be awarded.
+• Punitive Damages: In some instances where the death resulted from intentional misconduct or gross negligence, punitive damages may be awarded.
 These are designed to punish the wrongdoer and deter similar behavior in the future.

 Can a Wrongful Death Lawsuit be Settled Out of Court?

 Yes, many wrongful death lawsuits in Florida are settled out of court through negotiations between the involved parties and their attorneys.
-Settling can often result in a quicker resolution without the need for a lengthy trial.
-However, if a fair settlement cannot be reached, the case may proceed to court, where a judge or jury will decide the outcome.
+Settling can often result in a quicker resolution without requiring a lengthy trial.
+However, if a fair settlement cannot be reached, the claim may proceed to court, where a judge or jury will decide the outcome.

 Can a Wrongful Death Lawsuit Be Filed If Criminal Charges Are Also Being Pursued?

 Yes, a wrongful death lawsuit is a civil action and can be filed separately from any criminal proceedings.
 Even if the defendant is facing criminal charges, such as manslaughter or murder, the family can still pursue a civil wrongful death claim.
-Civil cases have a lower burden of proof than criminal cases, meaning it’s possible to win a wrongful death lawsuit even if the defendant is not convicted of a crime.
+Civil cases have a lower burden of proof than criminal cases, meaning winning a wrongful death lawsuit is possible even if the defendant is acquitted of a crime.

 Can I File a Claim for The Death of an Unborn Fetus in Florida?

-Parents are not without options to file a claim though.
+Parents are not without options to file a claim, though.
 Mothers can file a personal injury claim against the at-fault party.
-This claim can be for both physical injuries and emotion injuries due to the loss of a child.
-It is difficult for fathers to bring a personal injury claim of this type since the person filing must have been directly injured by the negligent party.
+This claim can be for both physical injuries and emotional injuries due to the loss of a child.
+It is difficult for fathers to bring a personal injury claim of this type since the negligent party must have directly injured the person filing.

 How Long Do I Have to File a Wrongful Death Claim in FL?

-Keep in mind, if your loved one’s death was a result of an accident the date of the accident may not be the same as the date of death.
-Florida does allow some exceptions to this two years rule.
+Keep in mind that if your loved one’s death was a result of an accident, the date of the accident may not be the same as the date of death.
+Florida does allow some exceptions to this two-year rule.
 An attorney from our firm can help you determine how long you have to file a claim.

-Why Hire a Lawyer for a Wrongful Death Claim?
+Why Hire a Wrongful Death Lawyer in Daytona Beach?

 In many cases involving the wrongful death of loved ones, insurance companies are quick to make low-ball settlement offers to reduce their costs and final pay-outs.
 Often, the amount proposed barely scratches the surface of your losses and can leave you trying to recover from your loss financially and emotionally.